 - Give back

-The diet Arnold Schwarzenegger used was a low carb, high protein and high fat diet.
+The diet Arnold Schwarzenegger used was low carb, high protein, and high-fat diet.

 He used mostly compound exercises to build up his massive physique and practiced the “shocking principle” so he changed up his workouts quite frequently.

-Arnold also admitted to use steroids which definitely helped him to build muscles faster. – See our in depth article on Arnold’s steroid cycle.
+Arnold also admitted to using steroids which definitely helped him to build muscles faster.

 Arnold Schwarzenegger manages to use his success in bodybuilding and translate it over on other areas of his life, including acting and his political career.